Mark Hammond (admiral): Naval career

 In June 2022, the Deputy Prime Minister and Minister for Defence, Richard Marles, announced that Hammond would be appointed as the next Chief of Navy.
 Hammond succeeded Vice Admiral Michael Noonan in the role on 6 July 2022.
 He is the first graduate of the Australian Defence Force Academy to be appointed a service chief.
 In the 2023 King's Birthday Honours, Hammond was advanced to Officer of the Order of Australia for his "distinguished service" and "exceptional leader[ship]" in senior command roles.
-Hammond was awarded South Koreas Order of National Security Merit, 2nd Class and in October 2024 the Meritorious Service Medal by Singapore's Minister for Defence, Ng Eng Hen.
+In April 2024 Hammond was awarded South Korea's Order of National Security Merit, 2nd Class and, in October 2024, the Meritorious Service Medal by Singapore's Minister for Defence, Ng Eng Hen.

+Hammond was promoted to admiral and succeeded Admiral David Johnston as the Chief of the Defence Force on 9 July 2026.